OlivierSohn/hamazed/BACKLOG.md

 # Backlog

-- coord interpolation should use bresenham
+- generic use of bresenham for interpolations of 2 and 3 dimensions

 ## Delta rendering